 ‘Man on a Ledge’ is an action thriller directed by Asger Leth.
 The film is about Nick Cassidy, an ex-cop who was wrongfully convicted for a crime he didn’t commit.
 To clear his name and expose the people who framed him, Nick hatches a dangerous plan.
 He checks into a room on the 21st floor of the Roosevelt Hotel and threatens to jump from the ledge outside the window.
 When police officer and expert negotiator Lydia Spencer tries to stop him, she realizes that there’s something bigger going on.

 The 2012 film has garnered negative reviews from several critics; some said the twists in the film aren’t compelling enough, while others dismissed it because it depends a lot on Nick Cassidy remaining on the ledge for a long period.
-Well, irrespective of its reception, the film’s narrative is gripping enough to make us wonder whether the narrative is rooted in reality.
+Well, irrespective of its reception, the film’s narrative is gripping enough to make us wonder whether the narrative is based on real events.
 If you are wondering the same, let’s find out!

-Is Man on a Ledge a True Story?
+Man on a Ledge is an Original Screenplay

-No, ‘Man on a Ledge’ is not based on a true story.
-It is driven by a fictional script written by Pablo F. Fenjves.
+‘Man on a Ledge’ is driven by a fictional script written by Pablo F. Fenjves.
 In an interview with ScreenSlam, director Asger Leth shared that he was inspired by two significant concepts that play a crucial role in the film’s dramatic narrative.
 The first one is bringing together classic storytelling tropes in a modern setting.
 Thus, we find age-old tropes such as a good cop being wronged by the system, a broken cop trying to get back on their feet, a massive conspiracy behind a one-off incident, and more stitched into the narrative of ‘Man on a Ledge.’

 The second concept that fascinated Asger Leth is the balance between reality and fiction.
 He correlated this aspect straight into the movie with what Nick Cassidy is doing on the ledge.
 Everyone perceives him as a disgraced cop trying to die by suicide.
 However, he stages and orchestrates everything just to help his brother and his girlfriend pull off a heist.
 At every point, Nick knows how to provoke the people standing on the road, sway their emotions, and even distract them, just like a filmmaker.